 Accounts receivable is composed principally of trade accounts receivable that arise from the sale of goods or services on account, and is stated at historical cost.
 A substantial portion of Griffon's trade receivables are from customers of HBP, of which the largest customer is Home Depot, whose financial condition is dependent on the construction and related retail sectors of the economy.
-In addition, a significant portion of Griffon's trade receivables are from one PPC customer, P&G, whose financial condition is dependent on the consumer products and related sectors of the economy.
-As a percentage of consolidated accounts receivable, U.S. Government related programs were 16%, P&G was 7% and Home Depot was 14%.
+As a percentage of consolidated accounts receivable, U.S. Government related programs were 16% and Home Depot was 19%.
 Griffon performs continuing evaluations of the financial condition of its customers, and although Griffon generally does not require collateral, letters of credit may be required from customers in certain circumstances.